k-sareen/mmtk-art/README.md

 #### Building Headless ART

 Set up the environment and build target.
-If you want a release/performance build set the `VARIANT` environment variable to `userdebug` or `user`.
 ```shell
 $ source build/envsetup.sh
 $ export VARIANT="eng"
 $ lunch silvermont-trunk_staging-${VARIANT}  # For Linux host builds
 $ lunch armv8-trunk_staging-${VARIANT}       # For device target builds
 ```

+If you want a release/performance build set the `VARIANT` environment variable to `userdebug` or `user`.

+> **Note:** If you want MMTk to build in release mode as well, then you will have to comment out the debug build flags in `mmtk-core/Android.bp` and uncomment the release build flags in `mmtk-core/Android.bp` as well as `mmtk-art/Android.bp`.

 To build MMTk ART with `Immix`:
 ```shell